wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-pid-controller.rst

    </details> <br>

 In general, this technique should have a much larger range of :math:`K_p` and :math:`K_d` values which produce reasonable results.
 Additionally, you should not have to use a non-zero :math:`K_i` at all.
-For these reasons, and many more that will be presented later, feedforward is recommended over :math:`K_i`.
+For these reasons, and others that will be presented later, feedforward is recommended over :math:`K_i`.

 Vertical Arm